mrklein/openfoam-os-x/README.md

 Major update.

 1. Changed wmake rules for Darwin.
 Hopefully this solves problems with missing symbols ([1](http://www.cfd-online.com/Forums/openfoam-installation-windows-mac/130113-compile-2-3-mac-os-x-patch-7.html#post576975), [2](http://www.cfd-online.com/Forums/openfoam-installation-windows-mac/130113-compile-2-3-mac-os-x-patch-6.html#post572934)).
-Though since I never had this problem on my laptop it is a question of external testing.
+Though, since I never had this problem on my laptop it is a question of external testing.

 2. Fixed bugs and typos in RunFunctions, also added overwrite flag from dev-repository (now run(Application|Parallel) functions has -f, -force, --force, -overwrite flags to run application overwriting log-file, and -a, -append, --append flags to run application and append to log-file).

 3. Just for fun added emulation of "silent rules" in 3.0.x.
 To turn this feature on you need to set WM_SILENT_RULES to non-empty value (`export WM_SILENT_RULES=y` in `prefs.sh` will do the trick).
 And instead of